What is Infrared?

 Many non-metallic materials such as wood, plastic, rubber, organic materials, rock, or concrete have surfaces that reflect very little, and therefore have high emissivities between 0.8 and 0.95 (see emissivity values for most common materials.
 By contrast, metals - especially those with polished or shiny surfaces - have emissivities at around 0.1.
 IR thermometers compensate for this by offering variable options for setting the emissivity factor, see also Fig. 7 (see emissivity values for most metals).

-Our applications engineers can assist you in chosing the most efficient IR sensor for your target material, temperature range and type of application.
+Our applications engineers can assist you in choosing the most efficient IR sensor for your target material, temperature range and type of application.

 Download Principles and Benefits of IR Temperature Measurement to learn more.